 Kali Bari Temple

-At a distance of 1.5 km from Shimla Railway Station and 1 km from Shimla Old Bus Stand, Kali Bari Temple is one of the popular pilgrim centers and famous tourist places to visit in Shimla.
+At a distance of 1.5 km from Shimla Railway Station and 1 km from Shimla Old Bus Stand, Kali Bari Temple is one of the popular pilgrimage places to visit in Shimla.

 A blue wooden idol of Goddess Shyamala at an original altar was installed by some Bengali devotees.
-Along with the rituals the Kali Bari provides accommodation to its tourists who visit the shrine along with the shrine at Kalka.
-The Goddess is worshipped in its various forms within the temple premises.
-The chief incarnations here are of Bhadrakali, Chinnamasta, Rudrarani, Tara, Chamunda, Durga, Himavati, Kumari Sati, Kamakshya, Meenakshi and Uma.
+Along with the rituals the Kali Bari provides accommodation to its tourists who visit the shrine.
+One can see the idols of forms of the goddess within the temple premises including Bhadrakali, Chinnamasta, Rudrarani, Tara, Chamunda, Durga, Himavati, Kumari Sati, Kamakhya, Meenakshi, and Uma during Shimla tour.

-The travellers visiting Shimla never miss to offer their prayers at the Kali Bari temple as they believe it will bring happiness and prosperity to their lives.
+The travellers visiting Shimla never miss offering their prayers at the Kali Bari temple as they believe it will bring happiness and prosperity to their lives.
 The temple is thronged by thousands of devotees during the Navratras and Pooja holidays.
 The temple is located close to The Mall.